NuSkooler/enigma-bbs/docs/_docs/servers/loginservers/ssh.md

 ```

 ## Generate a SSH Private Key
 To utilize the SSH server, an SSH Private Key (PK) will need generated.
-OpenSSH can be used for this task:
+OpenSSH or (with some versions) OpenSSL can be used for this task:

 ### OpenSSH

 ```bash
 ssh-keygen -m PEM -h -f config/ssh_private_key.pem
 ```